danbev/learning-v8/notes/heap.md

 }
 ```

-After `InitReservation` returns we will be in `IsolateAllocator::IsolateAllocator`:
+After `InitReservation` returns, we will be in `IsolateAllocator::IsolateAllocator`:
 ```c++
   if (mode == IsolateAllocationMode::kInV8Heap) {
     Address heap_reservation_address = InitReservation();